sreytouch/book-store-app/README.md

 - Tab Bar
 - Landscape Handling
 - Responsive Design
-- Redux with saga
-- Code Push with App center
+- Code Push with App center (will do)
-- Unit tests implemented using Jest
+- Unit tests implemented using Jest (will do)

 # Code Structure
 There are 3 major screens i.e Home page, Favorites and Book details.